hantsy/spring-reactive-sample/docs/data-neo4j-testing.md

 # Testing Spring Data Neo4j

-Since version 1.4,  Spring Boot provides a new test harness so-called **test slice** to test features easier than previous version,  which includes  a series of  `AutoConfigureXXX` to allow developers to test against databases in an isolated environment.
+Since version 1.4,  Spring Boot provided a new test harness so-called **test slice** to test features easier than previous version,  which included a series of  `AutoConfigureXXX` to allow developers to test desired features in an isolated environment.

 For example,  adding a test scoped H2 dependency into your project and annotating your test class with `@DataJpaTest`, you can test your `Repository` class against an embedded H2 instead of the real runtime database.
 With the `@DataJpaTest`, Spring test context only loads the essential configuration for testing JPA facilities, no need to load the all configuration for the whole application .

-For Spring Data Neo4j, Spring Boot also provides a `@DataNeo4jTest` for testing Neo4j facilities, but unfortunately it does not include a utility to start up an embedded Neoj4 database for your tests.
+For Spring Data Neo4j, Spring Boot also provides a `@DataNeo4jTest` for testing Neo4j facilities, but unfortunately it does not include an utility to start up an embedded Neoj4 database for your tests.
 There are some solutions to overcome this barrier.

-* Neo4j provides a test harness which allow you kickstart an embedded Neo4j database  by programmatic approaches.
+* Neo4j provides a test harness which provides APIs to start and stop an embedded Neo4j server by programmatic approach.
 *  [Testcontainers](https://www.testcontainers.org)  is a generic solution to run Docker containers for the testing framework, it is easy to start a Neo4j database in a Docker container when testing Spring Data Neo4j repositories.

 ### Test with Neo4j test harness